phosphor-icons/vue/README.md

 ### Composition

-Phosphor takes advantage of Vue's `provide`/`inject` options to make applying a default style to all icons simple.
-Create a `provide` object or function at the root of the app (or anywhere above the icons in the tree) that returns a configuration object with props to be applied by default to all icons below it in the tree:
+Phosphor takes advantage of [Vue's `provide`/`inject` options](https://v3.vuejs.org/guide/component-provide-inject.htm) to make applying a default style to all icons simple.
+Declare a `provide` at the root of the app (or anywhere above the icons in the tree) with props to be applied by default to all icons below it in the tree:

 ```html
 <template>